Aryankavu

 Aryankavu is a village located in the Kollam district of the Indian state of Kerala.
 It lies close to the border between Kerala and Tamil Nadu near Thenmala.
 It is also one of the famous pilgrimage sites associated with the legend of Sabarimala.
-The village is located besides Shendurney Wildlife Sanctuary.
+The village is located beside Shendurney Wildlife Sanctuary.

 Location and connectivity

 It is in the eastern end of Kollam district on National Highway 744 at about 22 km away from Tenkasi and 36 km away from Punalur.
 The village is well connected with Punalur, Kollam, Tenkasi and Thiruvananthapuram through both Tamil Nadu State Transport Corporation and Kerala State Road Transport Corporation.

 The village lies along a mountain pass in Western Ghats called Aryankavu Pass or Schencottah Gap.
 The Kollam–Sengottai railway line also passes through Aryankavu and there are two railway stations in Aryankavu namely New Aryankavu railway station and Aryankavu railway station.

 The nearby airports are Trivandrum International Airport (98 km), Madurai Airport (148 km) and Tuticorin Airport (115 km).